School years: 9–10

 This curriculum-aligned online program is designed to be administered by teachers within classrooms.
 The program involves 6 x 45-minute lessons, each with two components:

-Summary: The Climate Schools: Psychostimulant and Cannabis Module was developed for 14-15 year olds and aims to prevent and reduce the use of cannabis and psychostimulants, including crystal methamphetamine (ice).
-Designed to be implemented within the school health curriculum, Climate Schools is based on a social influence approach to prevention and uses cartoon storylines to engage and maintain student interest and involvement.
+Designed to be implemented within the school health curriculum, OurFutures is based on a social influence approach to prevention and uses cartoon storylines to engage and maintain student interest and involvement.

 Students follow six episodes of an online cartoon-based drama about teenagers and their experiences.
-Through the storyline, students learn different drug classifications and their effects, the short and long term consequences of psychostimulants and cannabis, how to identify drug-related risks and stay safe, communication styles and being assertive, problem-solving skills, legal implications of drug use, and how to get help.
-Each episode ends with a short quiz to assess and consolidate learning.
-The class and homework activities are designed to reinforce the material taught in the cartoon and encourage students to apply the preventative messages and skills.
+Through the storyline, students learn different drug classifications and their effects, the short and long-term consequences of cannabis and psychostimulants, how to identify drug-related risks and stay safe, communication styles and being problem-solving skills, legal implications of drug use, and how to get help.
+Stop & Think activities are embedded in the cartoons and each episode ends with a short quiz to assess and consolidate learning.
+The class and homework activities are designed to reinforce the material taught in the cartoon and encourage students to apply the preventative messages and practice skills.
 Feedback indicates that teachers and students enjoy the program, and implementation within the classroom environment is highly feasible.

 Evidence base: This resource has been evaluated in one peer-reviewed randomised controlled trial.
 See reference below:

 - Vogl, L. E., Newton, N. C., Champion, K. E., & Teesson, M. (2014).
 A universal harm-minimisation approach to preventing psychostimulant and cannabis use in adolescents: a cluster randomised controlled trial.
 Substance abuse treatment, prevention, and policy, 9, 24.